RomarioBishop/Project-Discovery/README.md

 # Project-Discovery
-ThiThis is a member management system for Project Discovery Barbados, this will help with managing member subscriptions and member information like community service
+This is a member management system for Project Discovery Barbados, this will help with managing member subscriptions and member information like community service